mistring/hilton/README.md

 Logging is important for several reasons:

-- It can help identify issues in the code before and during the launch of the app in produciton
+- It can help identify issues in the code before and during the launch of the app in production

 - It can help developers understand the flow of logic while debugging the app - especially for those who are new to the codebase

-- Logs can be sent to a remote debugging service so that issues can be diagnosed outside of the local debugging environment (in produciton, etc.)
+- Logs can be sent to a remote debugging service so that issues can be diagnosed outside of the local debugging environment (in production, etc.)

 - Logs can also help with tracking the usage of various items in the app as well as providing performance insights